 - Bake the Cornbread.
-Pour and scrape the cornbread batter into the greased baking dish, and place it in the preheated oven.
-Bake for about 25 to 30 minutes, or until the cornbread is fluffy and slightly golden around the edges.
+Pour and scrape the cornbread batter into the greased baking dish and bake for about 25 to 30 minutes, or until the cornbread is fluffy and slightly golden around the edges.

 - Add Honey.
 This step is optional, but so good!
 While the cornbread is hot, coat the top with honey.
 Let the cornbread cool for about 15 minutes.

 - Enjoy!
 Cut the baked, cooled cornbread into slices, and serve.

 - Sugar: Many cooks prefer cornbread that is not sweet or simply less sweet, so feel free to reduce the sugar in this recipe to suit your preferences.
 You can also leave out the honey if you like.